Whilst sub-Qs are not always necessary or appropriate (see below), most

 treatment, you are unlikely to need this page because you will most

 probably be offered sub-Qs.
-If you live anywhere else, you probably will
+If you live anywhere else, you may well

 need it.